Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 Contraindications

-Peptic ulcer of the stomach and duodenum, osteoporosis, Itsenko-Cushing syndrome, tendency to thromboembolism, renal failure, severe arterial hypertension, systemic mycoses, viral infections, vaccination period, active form of tuberculosis, glaucoma, productive symptoms in mental illness.
+Peptic ulcer stomach and duodenum, osteoporosis, Itsenko-Cushing syndrome, tendency to thromboembolism, renal failure, severe arterial hypertension, systemic mycoses, viral infections, vaccination period, active form of tuberculosis, glaucoma, productive symptoms during mental illness.
 Hypersensitivity to prednisolone.

-Infiltration introduction into the lesions of the skin and tissues with chickenpox, specific infections, mycoses, with a local reaction to vaccination.
+Infiltration injection into lesions of the skin and tissues during chicken pox, specific infections, mycoses, with a local reaction to vaccination.

-In ophthalmology - viral and bacterial eye diseases, primary glaucoma, corneal diseases with damage to the epithelium.
+In ophthalmology - viral and bacterial eye diseases, primary glaucoma, diseases of the cornea with damage to the epithelium.
 In dermatology - bacterial, viral, fungal skin lesions, tuberculosis, syphilis, skin tumors.

 Pregnancy and lactation

-During pregnancy (especially in the first trimester), they are used only for health reasons.
-If necessary, use during lactation should carefully weigh the expected benefits of treatment for the mother and the risk to the child.
+During pregnancy (especially in the first trimester) it is used only for health reasons.
+If it is necessary to use it during lactation, the expected benefits of treatment for the mother and the risk for the child should be carefully weighed.

 special instructions

 Not intended for intravenous administration.
-During the day, it is recommended to use taking into account the circadian rhythm of endogenous secretion of corticosteroids in the range from 6 to 8 am.
+During the day, it is recommended to use it taking into account the circadian rhythm of endogenous secretion of GCS in the interval from 6 to 8 am.

-Use with caution in patients with a history of psychosis; nonspecific infections with simultaneous chemotherapy or antibiotic therapy.
-In diabetes mellitus, the use is possible only with absolute indications or to prevent suspected insulin resistance.
-With latent forms of tuberculosis, prednisolone can only be used in combination with anti-tuberculosis drugs.
+Use with caution in patients with a history of psychosis; nonspecific infections subject to simultaneous chemotherapy or antibiotic therapy.
+For diabetes mellitus, use is possible only with absolute readings or to prevent suspected insulin resistance.
+For latent forms of tuberculosis, prednisolone can only be used in combination with anti-tuberculosis drugs.

-During treatment (especially long-term), it is necessary to observe an ophthalmologist, control blood pressure and water and electrolyte balance, as well as pictures of peripheral blood and blood sugar levels; in order to reduce side effects, you can prescribe anabolic steroids, antibiotics, as well as increase the intake of potassium in the body (diet, potassium supplements).
-It is recommended to clarify the need for the introduction of ACTH after a course of treatment with prednisolone (after a skin test!).
-In Addison's disease, simultaneous use with barbiturates should be avoided.
+During treatment (especially long-term), observation by an ophthalmologist, monitoring of blood pressure and water-electrolyte balance, as well as peripheral blood patterns and blood sugar levels are necessary; In order to reduce side effects, you can prescribe anabolic steroids, antibiotics, and also increase the intake of potassium in the body (diet, potassium supplements).
+It is recommended to clarify the need for ACTH administration after a course of treatment with prednisolone (after skin test!).
+In Addison's disease, concomitant use with barbiturates should be avoided.

-After discontinuation of treatment, withdrawal syndrome, adrenal insufficiency, as well as an exacerbation of the disease, for which prednisolone was prescribed, may occur.
+After cessation of treatment, withdrawal syndrome, adrenal insufficiency, and exacerbation of the disease for which prednisolone was prescribed may occur.

-Outwardly should not be used for more than 14 days.
-In the case of use in acne vulgaris or rosacea, an exacerbation of the disease is possible.
+It should not be used externally for more than 14 days.
+If used for acne vulgaris or rosacea, an exacerbation of the disease is possible.

-Prednisolone in the form of tablets, injection solution, dry substance for injection, eye drops, ointment is included in the Vital and Essential Drugs List.
+Prednisolone in the form of tablets, solution for injection, dry substance for injection, eye drops, ointments is included in the List of Vital and Essential Drugs.

-With the simultaneous use of prednisolone with anticoagulants, it is possible to increase the anticoagulant effect of the latter; with salicylates - the likelihood of bleeding increases; with diuretics - aggravation of electrolyte disturbances is possible; with antidiabetic drugs - the rate of decrease in blood sugar decreases; with cardiac glycosides - the risk of developing glycoside intoxication increases; with rifampicin - a weakening of the therapeutic effect of rifampicin.
+With the simultaneous use of prednisolone with anticoagulants, the anticoagulant effect of the latter may be enhanced; with salicylates - the likelihood of bleeding increases; with diuretics - possible aggravation of electrolyte metabolism disorders; with antidiabetic drugs - the rate of decrease in blood sugar decreases; with cardiac glycosides - the risk of developing glycoside intoxication increases; with rifampicin - weakening of the therapeutic effect of rifampicin.